![]() |

 One of the most

-cherished of all Christmas traditions in Venice is the Concerto di Natale, usually held at the Basilica, although in
+cherished of all Christmas traditions in Venice is the Concerto di Natale, held at the Basilica every year.
+It is a

-well-connected Venetians and visitors can attend.
-If you don't belong
+well-connected Venetians and lucky visitors can attend.
+If you don't

-that group, I recommend you attend the next good thing, a high mass at
+those groups, I recommend you attend the next best thing, a high mass

 the Basilica the Sunday before Christmas.
 You never know who may be